 Slope Percentage Calculator: Elevation Versus Distance

 To calculate the percent slope, or the slope ratio, you will need to know the change in elevation and the distance.
 This same approach can be used as a ramp slope calculator for any ramp with a consistent slope.

-Determine the change in elevation from the start to the finish and call this E. If you are measuring a ramp, you can use a measuring tape.
-If you are measuring the percent slope of a road, you can use a topographic map.
+First, determine the change in elevation from the start to the finish of the slope and call this E for elevation.
+If you are determining the slope of a ramp, you can use a measuring tape.
+For determining the percent slope of a road, you can use a topographic map.

-Determine the distance of the change in elevation takes place over and call this D. For small ramps, you could use a measuring tape.
-For longer distances, you can use the scale on a map to figure the distance.
+Second, determine the distance over which the change in elevation takes place and call this D for distance.
+Again, you can use a measuring tape for (small) ramps.
+For roads, you can use the scale on the map to figure out the distance.

-Calculate the slope by plugging D and E into the following formula: E/D. For example, if there were a 100 foot change in elevation over 500 feet of road, you would get 0.2.
+With these two numbers, you can calculate the slope ratio using the following formula: S = E/D with S being the slope ratio.
+For example, if there were a 100 foot change in elevation over 1000 feet of road, you would have a slope ratio of 0.1.